NikVis01/NikVis01/README.md

 - **Mashup × Neo4j × Google** — *Bull AI* · Python, PostgreSQL · Scraping + Data Eng
 - **Azure × SSE Business Lab** — *Achki* · YOLOv8, ffmpeg, Azure · Streaming · Cloud · Lead
 - **Modal × Founders House** — *Logistix* · Python · Bullshit wrapper.
+None of these would have been possible without my amazing teammates and friends handling everything from full-stack to agentic implementations, huge shoutout to them.
+They can be found in each project repo.